naturalis/puppet-role_storage-analytics/README.md

 Result
 -------------
-Client side installation of all needed software for gathering storage-analytics
+Client side installation of all needed software for gathering storage_analytics

 Limitations
 -------------
-This module has been built on and tested against Puppet 3 and higher.
+This module has been built on and tested against Puppet 4 and higher.

 The module has been tested on:
 - Ubuntu 14.04LTS